Dismissing an Employee

 Dismissing an employee should not be a decision that is taken lightly, it can be very costly and needs to be carefully considered.
 It is recommended that employers seek professional legal advice prior to beginning the dismissal process to ensure the correct procedures are followed.

 Our employment team can provide the appropriate advice and guidance in relation to Dismissal.
-They offer no-obligation initial appointments and can meet you at any of our office locations in Market Harborough, Leicester or Wigston.
+They offer no-obligation initial appointments and can meet you at our office locations in Market Harborough or Leicester.
 You can call the team directly via 0116 212 1000, alternatively complete our online contact form and we will get back in touch with you.